Heyner128/rtmp/README.md

 WARNING: Partial implementation, don't use it in production.
 If you are searching for a good implementation, use [go-rtmp](https://github.com/yutopp/go-rtmp) as it is confirmed to be the one used by Twitch

-A RTMP server protocol implementation according to the following specifications:
+A RTMP server protocol implementation according to the specifications:

 [RTMP specification](https://veovera.org/docs/legacy/rtmp-v1-0-spec.pdf)